ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 ### Concerns or Possible Changes
 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.

-`*Delay` classes in `common/dsp/delay.js` takes seconds for constructor, but samples for `setTime` method.
-It's better to use samples to represent time in DSP.

 ## Aims
 UhhyouWebSynthesizers are mostly about experimentation.
 So the code aims to produce prototypes as fast as possible.